danielagma/transferdata/README.md

-    Given a specific bond is configured with the "32nds" Pricing Format in Referential Data (DWU-169) When the user opens the "Escalator" and "Bond Pricer" widgets for this specific bond Then all price values inside the Escalator price ladder grid are displayed in 32nds fractional format And any active working order prices displayed within the widget use the 32nds fractional format And the displayed 32nds format visually matches the formatting shown in the Bond Pricer widget
+    Given a specific bond is configured with the "32nds" Pricing Format in Referential Data (DWU-169) When the user opens the "Escalator" and "Bond Pricer" widgets for this specific bond Then all price values inside the Escalator price ladder grid are displayed in 32nds fractional format And the displayed 32nds format visually matches the formatting shown in the Bond Pricer widget